MossaffaMughal/Inventory_System/README.md

 This is a menu driven system and you can select different options for different functionalities.
 Enter the number corresponding to functionality you need as mentioned in the above list.

                  (Note: You'll get a dsiplay of the item names and ids first where needed.
 So, don't worry about remembering the ids!).
       (Note: Make sure to enter valid inputs, specially in entering the ids and item counts to avoid going through the process and again.
-Id is a 4-digit                                                                            integer)
+Id is a 4-digit integer).

                                                     ADDING AN INVENTORY ITEM To add an item, you will be asked to enter the name, id, category and the count of the item.
 Be careful to enter a 4-digit id.
 If you enter a string or some character in id or item count, you'll have to go through the process of repititive entry of the input.